 Substitute Bill No. 1484 seeks to enhance employee protections regarding electronic monitoring and the use of artificial intelligence (AI) in the workplace.
 The bill repeals and replaces Section 31-48d of the general statutes, introducing a comprehensive definition of "electronic monitoring" that includes data collection from third parties.
-It stipulates that employers can only engage in monitoring for specific purposes, such as ensuring quality and compliance, while also maintaining reasonable data security practices.
-Key provisions prohibit employers from using monitoring to threaten employee welfare or punish lawful activities, and they must provide prior written notice to employees about monitoring practices.
-Additionally, the bill addresses algorithmic discrimination, defining it as unlawful differential treatment based on protected characteristics, and restricts electronic surveillance in private areas designated for employee comfort.
+It stipulates that employers can only engage in monitoring for specific purposes, such as ensuring quality and compliance, while also mandating reasonable data security practices.
+Key provisions prohibit employers from using monitoring to threaten employee welfare or punish lawful activities, and require prior written notice to employees about monitoring practices.
+Additionally, the bill addresses algorithmic discrimination, defining it as unlawful differential treatment based on protected characteristics, and revises Section 31-48b to restrict surveillance in areas designated for employee comfort.

 The bill further regulates the deployment of high-risk AI systems by requiring employers to conduct impact assessments with impartial third parties before using such systems for consequential decisions affecting employees.
-Employers must notify employees about the use of high-risk AI systems, detailing the system's purpose and data practices, and must inform them of the reasons behind any adverse decisions made by these systems.
-The legislation mandates human oversight for AI systems impacting employee decisions and prohibits retaliation against employees who question AI-generated decisions.
-It also includes provisions for state agencies, requiring specific authorization and impact assessments for high-risk AI systems.
-The effective date for these regulations is set for October 1, 2025, with various sections of current law being repealed and replaced to align with the new framework.
+Employers must notify employees about the use of high-risk AI systems, detailing the system's purpose, data collection practices, and the results of the impact assessment.
+Employees will have the right to examine and correct their personal data used in decision-making processes.
+The bill also establishes human oversight for AI systems, prohibits retaliation against employees who question AI-generated decisions, and mandates that state agencies' use of high-risk AI systems be authorized by law and undergo similar assessments.
+These provisions aim to ensure transparency, accountability, and the protection of employee rights, with an effective date set for October 1, 2025.

 Statutes affected: Raised Bill: 31-48d